Man dead after entering airplane engine at Salt Lake City International Airport

-SALT LAKE CITY (ABC4) — A 30-year-old man is dead after illegally accessing Salt Lake City International Airport’s ramp area and getting into an airplane engine Monday night, according to Salt Lake City Police.
+SALT LAKE CITY (KTVX) – A 30-year-old man is dead after illegally accessing Salt Lake City International Airport’s ramp area and getting into an airplane engine Monday night, according to Salt Lake City Police Department.

-On Jan.
-1, at around 9:50 p.m., a store manager at the airport contacted authorities with the Airport Control Center about a passenger on the secured side of the terminal.
+At around 9:50 p.m. on Jan.
+1, a store manager at the airport contacted authorities with the Airport Control Center about a passenger on the secured side of the terminal.

 SLCPD officers responded to the call, learning that the man had passed through an emergency exit door.